Davidson Institute Home

 Demystifying Differentiation in Middle School: Tools, Strategies and Activities to Use NOW

 A book designed for middle school teachers who are interested in curriculum differentiation.
 Offers detailed lessons in over 35 topics, such as language arts, math, science, and social studies, covering four different teaching strategies.

 Developing Leadership Potential in Gifted Students (The Practical Strategies Series in Gifted Education)

 Written by Suzanne M. Bean, Ph.D., this book offers insight into developing leadership skills in gifted students and provides definitions and theories of leadership, looks at trends and changing paradigms, and suggests screening and identification tools for leadership as well as instructional programs and materials to incorporate into the regular curriculum.

-Developing Mathematical Talent: A Guide to Challenging and Educating Gifted Students in Math
+Developing Math Talent: A Comprehensive Guide to Math Education for Gifted Students in Elementary and Middle School

 This book offers a focused look at educating gifted and talented students for success in math.
 More than just a guidebook for educators and parents, this book offers a comprehensive approach to mathematics education for gifted students of elementary or middle school age.